 Skip to content

-Batch Video Compression on Windows
+Batch Video Compression on Windows: 3 Methods

 By Petr Samokhin

-Friday QA export folder: twelve MOV screen captures, each over 400 MB.
-Teams rejects the zip.
-The ticket system caps attachments at 20 MB.
-You could open Clipchamp twelve times, but the settings drift by clip three and nobody remembers which CRF value worked last week.
 Batch video compression on Windows is worth it when resolution, codec, and output folder stay the same while file counts climb.
 One random clip once a month?
 Trim in the built-in editor and move on.
-Twenty clips every sprint?
+Twenty clips often?
 Queue them.

 When batch video compression makes sense